 To manage the 1st problem I added a “sleep” to the Kongo simulation code to run a simulated hour and produce the output, and then delay for a while before repeating.
 This enables us to limit the producer throughput, and ensures that the consumers can consistently keep up with the production rate.

-The first is to benchmark all the possible permutations (i.e. production rate, number of consumer threads, latencies, throughputs, etc).
-I started out doing this and soon realised it was too Kafkaesque in practice, as it was time consuming and difficult to obtain consistent results.
+The first is to benchmark all the possible permutations (i.e. production rate, number of consumer threads, latencies, throughputs, etc.).
+I started out doing this and soon realised it was too Kafkaesque in practice, as it was time-consuming and difficult to obtain consistent results.

-A second approach could be to use simple performance modelling to calculate the number of consumer threads required in advance and then just set them to this number.
+A second approach could be to use simple performance modeling to calculate the number of consumer threads required in advance and then just set them to this number.
 This is certainly possible in theory, e.g. using Little’s law which relates concurrency in a system to the response time multiplied by the throughput.
 The number of threads for each consumer is the average time spent processing each event times the throughput.
 For example, 80 is the number of Sensor Consumer threads predicted for a response time of 40ms and a throughput of 2,000 TPS.
 But accurately measuring the response time is tricky (you only want the time spent processing each event on the consumer side, not any delays due to queuing etc).

 I therefore settled on a third option, an “autonomic” version of the Kongo application.
 I added code to slowly ramp up the production event rate, and automatically increase the number of consumer threads as latency increases beyond a threshold.
 The rate is only increased again once the latencies are consistently below the threshold, and reverts to the last sustainable rate again if the SLA cannot be achieved with increased consumers.